gdev96/imagic/README.md

 <img width="600" src="https://github.com/gdev96/imagic/blob/master/resources/imagic_schema.svg">

 Every server has its own database which collects infos about images.
-To guarantee consistency upload requests are broadcasted, and each request has a unique identifier.
+To guarantee consistency, upload requests are broadcasted, and each request has a unique identifier.

+When a server receives an upload request, it creates a thumbnail of the image, saves it, together with the image, in its file system, and records image infos in its database.

+Whenever a client wants to download an image, it makes a query specifying the category to which the searched image belongs to, and receives the thumbnails of the images present in that category.

+As soon as the user clicks on an image, the real image is downloaded, and it can be saved locally.

 ## Message format